 Hearing the news or by osmosis, the survivors began to reach out and share their wisdom.
 “In many ways it is a gift,” said one.
 “You’ll never have another bad day again,” said another.
 When cancer falls upon you, all previous anxieties and sorrows become small pebbles.
 “You are about to discover how much love there is in your community,” said another.
 And I did!
 I wanted to capture this in a bottle and save the world with it.
 Seriously, why don’t we call or text a few people weekly to check in on how things are going, without that being weird?

 On February 11th, 2019, I was diagnosed with breast cancer.
-This poem, co-created by my mother, Josey Cooper, from my initial essay on my experience in the moments, weeks, and months that followed.
+This poem was developed in collaboration with my mother, Josey Cooper, from my initial writing on the experience in the moments, weeks, and months that followed.
 From this poem, I made a voice recording, and choreographed and performed it as spoken-word dance solo.
 View the original "Cancer Reflections" >

-That word, I never imagined hearing this word applied to me.
+That word, I never imagined hearing that word applied to me.

 Hoping the avoided thought would keep it distant from me.

 Then suddenly, as I busily pursued my dreams, the skies shifted.

 A massive and unusual snow storm